 "Controlled" companies are exempt from the requirements to have a board with a majority of independent members, executive sessions of the independent directors, and requirements regarding compensation and nominating committees.
 A controlled company is a company of which more than 50% of the voting power is held by an individual, group or another company.
 A controlled company relying upon the exemption must disclose in its annual meeting proxy that it is a controlled company and the basis for that determination.
-Such companies remain subject to the audit committee requirements discussed below.
+Such companies remain subject to the audit committee requirements discussed below and to the requirement that independent directors meet in executive session.